 We previously introduced the concept of a human-centric workplace, pointing out that the modern office is evolving to be less about the utilisation of data and more about effectiveness and experience.
 Powered by intelligent, responsive and intuitive technology, we are committed to delivering the ultimate user experience and solving daily workplace challenges.

 Below, we outline 3 ways to adjust your office space planning that maximise your Space Efficiency and help your organisation to create a workplace ecosystem that people are happy to get back to.

 1. Managing footfall at the reception

-For a busy office that has large visitor traffic, the reception area can occupy a large space to handle the number of visitors and employees who come in and out of the doors.
-Issues such as long queues, visitors waiting in the lobby and couriers delivering packages all make for congested space that can be repurposed into a more meaningful and useful environment for employees.
+For a busy office with large visitor traffic, the reception area can occupy a large space to handle the number of visitors and employees who come in and out of doors.
+Issues such as long queues, visitors waiting in the lobby and couriers delivering packages all make for a congested space that can be repurposed into a more meaningful and useful environment for employees.

 With the help of virtual receptions, Vgreet, that help streamline the check-in process to reduce traffic at the entrance of the building, you can increase your space efficiency and upgrade your reception to provide a full meet and greet service.